Virginia’s first ever solar crowdfunding campaign launched in October of 2019.

 This experience got me thinking about the power of communities investing in their own well-being.
 I learned first-hand that small dollars can add up over time to make a significant difference.
 It inspired me to help write crowdfunding legislation in Virginia in 2015.

 As the Founder and CEO of Secure Futures Solar, I noticed that the primary sources of investment for commercial scale solar projects are banks and Wall Street.
-These large funders prefer investing in larger solar installations, often leaving smaller businesses and nonprofits without an option to move forward.
+These large funders prefer investing in larger solar solutions and installations, often leaving smaller businesses and nonprofits without an option to move forward.
 Investment crowdfunding offers an option for all investors to support solar in their own communities, and creates a path forward for more small installations.
 It allows us to take action with our dollars to support climate solutions.
 There are multiple crowdfunding platforms available that provide opportunities to contribute towards humanitarian efforts, so take a look at what else is available as well as donating to environmental solutions.

 Meeting a Triple-Bottom Line